matthieu-hackwitharts/Win32_Offensive_Cheatsheet/README.md

 ## Emotet PPID Spoofing

 This technique has been discovered in the well-known malware Emotet.
 To spawn a new powershell process (intented to execute some payload), it use the COM api with a WMI instance.
-With this trick, the powershell process is spawning as a child process of the WMIPrvSE process, which far less suspicious than be spawning by a suspicious exe or even a Word file.
+With this trick, the powershell process is spawned as a child process of the WMIPrvSE process, which far less suspicious than be spawning by a suspicious exe or even a Word file.